Plumsail/workflow-actions-pack-docs/source/actions/Administration.rst

     *  -  Parameter
        -  Description
        -  Example
-    *  -  SiteUrl
-       -  URL of the current SharePoint site.
-This property defines context of the workflow action.
-All actions performed by workflow action will be executed on specified SharePoint site.
-If this property is blank it will use current SharePoint site by default.
-       -  empty
     *  -  WebTitle
        -  Title of new site.
        -  Sales department
-    *  -  WebTemplate
-       -  Title of the site template that will be used for new site.
-       -  Team Site
     *  -  WebUrl
        -  Part of site URL.
 SiteUrl defines current SharePoint site, WebUrl defines part of URL related to SiteUrl.
 Thus, new site will be created using following URL: SiteUrl/WebUrl.
        -  Sales_Department
-    *  -  AdminEmail
-       -  E-mail of the SharePoint administrator (for Office 365 only).
-       -  admin@contoso.com
-    *  -  AdminPassword
+    *  -  WebTemplate
-       -  Password of the SharePoint administrator (for Office 365 only).
+       -  Title of the site template that will be used for new site.
-       -  admin’sP@ssw0rd$
+       -  Team Site
     *  -  WebDescription
        -  Description of the web.
        -  Sales department's site